srikarpisupati/srikarpisupati.github.io/FairShare.md

 Cross-Platform Consistency: Coordinating development between iOS and Android required careful design to ensure a uniform user experience.

 Algorithm Complexity: Concepts like EF1 and Nash Social Welfare are mathematically intricate.
-Balancing theoretical rigor with practical efficiency required constant iteration and testing.
+Balancing theory with practical efficiency required constant iteration and testing.

 ## Applications and Impact